 Service Packs are collections of security updates and stability enhancements from Microsoft.
-In Windows Vista and 7 you must download and install these one by one - first Service Pack 1, then Service Pack 2, etc.
+With Windows Update in Windows Vista and 7 you must download and install these one by one - first Service Pack 1, then Service Pack 2, etc.

-Right-click My Computer icon on Desktop or in Start menu and choose Properties.
+Right-click Computer icon on Desktop or in Start menu and choose Properties.
 Or use the keyboard shortcut Windows Key+PAUSE for opening System Properties.

-See what's written under Windows edition.
+See what's written on the Windows edition line.
 First comes Windows Vista or 7 edition name (such as Ultimate, Home Basic, etc), then comes copyright information and then comes Service Pack information.

 If you already have Windows Vista Service Pack 2 or Windows 7 Service Pack 1 installed, you can safely skip this article.

 If you have Service Pack 1 in Windows Vista or no line about Service Pack at all (either in Vista or 7), continue reading this article.

-Those with no Service Packs installed in Windows Vista should also note if their Windows is a 32-bit or a 64-bit edition.
+Those with no Service Packs installed should also take note if their Windows is a 32-bit or a 64-bit edition.
 See the line System type for this.

 Close System Properties window by clicking OK.

-Before installing a Windows Vista or Windows 7 Service Pack, please follow steps in the following articles - otherwise the installation might fail because of some trivial reason such as messed up files on system drive or not enough free space on disk, or some malware blocking installation:
+Before applying a Windows Vista or Windows 7 Service Pack, please follow steps in the following tutorials - otherwise the installation might fail because of some trivial reason such as messed up files on the system drive or not enough free space on disk, or some malware blocking installation:

 - Check disks in Windows;